EMT-Paramedic Additional Information

 An Advanced EMT (AEMT) has specialized training that bridges the gap between basic EMT and paramedic-level care.
 As an Advanced EMT you will provide critical pre-hospital interventions like IV therapy, advanced airway management, and medication administration during medical emergencies.
 Whether it’s stabilizing trauma patients, managing cardiac events, or supporting paramedics in high-pressure situations, your role is to deliver fast, skilled care when every second counts.
 You will be that calm, capable presence during someone’s worst moment—and make a real difference before they even reach the hospital.

 The Advanced EMT program is a one-semester program delivered through classroom instruction, hands-on lab instruction, clinical experience in local emergency departments and in the field with local EMS agencies.
+Students review knowledge taught during the Basic EMT courses in addition to classroom, clinical, and field instruction in more Advanced Life Support skills such as intravenous therapy, airway management with supraglottic devices, limited medication administration, and more comprehensive patient assessment.
+Upon successful completion of the NREMT cognitive exam, Advanced EMTs may be licensed by the TN Department of Health, Division of Emergency Medical Services.
 In order to enroll in the Advanced EMT program, students must meet the following criteria:

 • Be admitted to the college